-Part of my Reading list.
+Part of my Reading pipeline.

 I picked up this book after listening to an excellent podcast from Hidden Forces talking to the author, Peter Zeihan, about the implications of a future where America steps back from its role as in international leader of the world order.